eschmar/gitflow/README.md

 * [git - the simple guide](http://rogerdudler.github.io/git-guide/)
 * [Got 15 minutes and want to learn Git?](https://try.github.io)

 Please take your time and **ask your peers** in case something is unclear!
+Once you're somewhat comfortable with git and you're interested to understand better how git works itself, i can recommend this talk: [Deep Dive into Git - Edward Thomson](https://www.youtube.com/watch?v=fBP18-taaNw).

 It's advisable to have a printed version of the PDF at hand and trying the commands on a testing repository.